tbkfi/www/content/st-public/note/netgate-4200-fan-mod/index.md

 relative to its size, but I figured what's the harm.
 At least if something happens to one there'll be another to pick up the slack.

+Securing the fans to the chassis was done using 3M's velcrow tape.
+One part on the chassis, and its counterpart on the fan.
+The added thickness contributed to just enough extra height that the fans press lightly against the top cover, making the setup feel very secure even when jostled around vigorously.

 ## Results

 Results were great.
 I observed the typical load temperatures drop from 65C all the way down to 28-36C depending on CPU load, which is hard to argue with.